 COAR is a UMW student-run service organization that helps students find volunteer projects.
 For many years, COAR has sent students on a weekly basis to Loisann’s Hope House, an organization that works to move families out of homelessness.
 Students spend time with youth at Hope House, playing board games or helping with homework.
 This partnership has worked well for both Loisann’s Hope House and the student volunteers, who have learned more about the greater Fredericksburg community.

 2. Historic Preservation Students work with James Monroe Museum:

-Students from a Historic Preservation class recently worked with the James Monroe Museum to research, compose, and install a new exhibit.
+Students from a Historic Preservation class worked with the James Monroe Museum to research, compose, and install a new exhibit.
 This hands-on, real world learning experience was helpful for students and the museum benefited from updated exhibits and materials.

 3. Psychology Students Intern with Capital Caring:

 For several semesters, UMW psychology majors have interned with Capital Caring, a hospice and palliative care facility in Fredericksburg, Virginia.
 Interns visit the center each week, comforting people in the final stages of life and helping survivors cope with their grief.
 Students are trained – exploring perspectives on dying, hospice care principles and resources for dealing with grief – before coming face-to-face with patients and families.

 4. Sociology Students Conduct Research on Community Issues:

 UMW Professor Leslie Martin works with her Public Sociology class to give students an opportunity to collaborate with community partners to conduct needed research projects.
 At the end of the semester, students present their work to their community partners.